Jorge Polanco Player Props: Twins vs. White Sox

 Jorge Polanco At The Plate

-- Polanco is hitting .333 with four doubles and two home runs.
+- Polanco is batting .310 with four doubles, two home runs and a walk.

-- Polanco has picked up a hit in 88.9% of his nine games this season, with multiple hits in 44.4% of them.
+- Polanco has reached base via a hit in eight games this year (of 10 played), and had multiple hits in four of those games.

-- He has gone deep in two of nine games played this year, and in 5.1% of his plate appearances.
+- In 10 games played this season, he has homered in two of them.

-- Polanco has had an RBI in four games this year (44.4%), including three multi-RBI outings (33.3%).
-He has also driven home three or more of his team's runs in two contests.
+- Polanco has had an RBI in four games this year (40.0%), including three multi-RBI outings (30.0%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored a run in four of nine games so far this season.
+- He has scored in four games this season (40.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.